A Chemical Review of Animal Tongue Functions

 The tongue is a muscular organ present in many species of the animal kingdom.
 Through evolution, an impressive divergence in tongue morphology and functions between species has emerged.
 This diversity allows each species to adapt to its individual needs and environment, in order to facilitate survival through advantages in prey-catching, foraging and in the discrimination between food sources.
 This paper outlined various unique chemical features of animal tongues and their role as nature’s design solution to the problems faced by animals.

 Many animals, notably squamates, are faced with the difficult task of searching for food and avoiding predators.
 To facilitate this, they rely heavily on chemosensory searching through tongue flicking to collect and interpret chemical cues from their environment.
 By making use of their specialized vomeronasal-lingual morphology, these animals can effectively locate prey, avoid predators and find mates, all of which contribute to the survival of their species.
 Other modes of chemical interpretation through taste buds present on the tongue surface allow mammals to distinguish between sour, salty, bitter, sweet, and umami tastes during the consumption of food through chemical pathways.
 The ability to make these distinctions allows mammals to avoid harmful or poisonous foods which threaten their survival, as well as ensure that they obtain the proper nutrients to sustain them.
 In addition to the tongue’s functions in processing and interpreting chemicals from the environment and from food, the surface chemistry of the tongue itself can have useful properties and applications for some animals.
-For example, since frogs are faced with the problem of catching fast-moving and agile prey, evolutionary adaptations to their tongue’s surface have appeared as natural solutions to this conundrum.
+For example, since frogs are faced with the problem of catching fast-moving and agile prey, to their tongue’s surface have appeared as natural solutions to this conundrum.
 The unique chemical structure of the mucus coating a frog’s tongue is responsible for the adhesive properties of the tongue and its efficacy in prey-catching.

 Overall, through the evolution of tongue morphology in the animal kingdom, many species have adapted useful chemical advantages to solve problems unique to their specific needs and lifestyles.
 Further investigations into such features of animal tongues can serve as inspiration for unique biomimetic designs and allow us to better understand interactions between species and their reliance on chemistry.